 Nelson College has first class IT infrastructure.
 It has an outstanding fibre internet connection, four full time IT staff and technicians, and a fully wireless campus capable of coping with heavy demand.
 We have two dedicated IT Computer Suites and specialist suites for Technology, Art (2), Media Studies, Commerce, Music and Mathematics.
 Every staff member has a laptop and every classroom a data projector.
 We view infrastructure as a case of continual improvement to keep in touch with the fast evolving environment.

-In 2017 we decided to make the use of devices compulsory for our students in Year 9 and 10, with intention to phase this into all year levels over the coming years.
-In 2019 BYOD is compulsory for students in Year 9 to 12.
+In 2017 Nelson College decided to make the use of devices compulsory for students in Year 9 and 10 with the intention to phase this in over a number of years.
+In 2020 BYOD (bring your own device) is compulsory for all year levels.

-Our motivation is to enable the use of devices in class as often as possible where applicable, as well as an increasingly smooth transition between school and home.
-Devices are becoming very powerful tools for work at home regardless of their usefulness at school.
-Collaboration, critical thinking, self-regulation and digital literacy are regarded as some of the vital skills for the future and is at the core of our use of IT in the classroom and beyond.
+Our motivation is to enable the use of devices in class as often as possible, where applicable.
+Devices are becoming powerful tools for work at school, as well as create an increasingly smooth transition between school and home.
+Collaboration, critical thinking, self-regulation and digital literacy are regarded as vital skills for the future and are at the core of our use of IT in the classroom.